Traveling on a low FODMAP diet: 7 tips

 I often Google for restaurants already before I leave with search terms, such as “city name + gluten-free restaurant”.

-Like this, I already get an idea of what kind of things are possible on the place where I am going.
-I also google on “gluten-free eating”, “gluten-free restaurants” or FODMAP with the place names around my location to see if I can find blogs from people who share their experiences and tips.
+I also google “gluten-free eating”, “gluten-free restaurants” or FODMAP with the place names around my location to see if I can find blogs from people who share their experiences and tips.

 Sometimes you can also find handy apps.
-When I was on holiday in Italy, I got the advice from a follower to download the app “Mangiare senza glutine”.
+When I was on holiday in Italy, I got advice from a follower to download the app “Mangiare senza glutine”.

-In this app, you can find gluten-free restaurants and stores in Italy.
-So handy!
 Thanks to this app, I found a pizza restaurant in Sicily where I could eat gluten-free pizza and a wonderful little gluten-free bakery.

 Without the app, I would never have been able to find those places.